Blog icon

 * Participants will be required to be in Brisbane by 13 September 2026.

-For more details about CAPSTAN, please see Information for Students or Information for Chief Scientists and Trainers.
+For more details about CAPSTAN and to apply, please visit Information for Students or Information for Chief Scientists and Trainers.

 Past voyages